 - Native 32 bit or 64 bit versions of all plug-ins are available

 - Supports sampling rates up to 96 kHz

 - Supports multi-channel formats such as 5.1 and 7.1 surround

 Acon Digital Equalize

 - Up to twelve equalizer bands

-- Six different filter types (low cut, low shelf, peak, notch, high shelf and high cut)
+- Eight different band filter types (low cut, low shelf, peak, tilt, bandpass, notch, high shelf and high cut)

 - Band frequency, gain, bandwidth, resonance and filter slope is freely adjustable for each band